lizabethkatsnelson/GoogleSummerOfCode2019/README.md

 * Test the data visualiztion tools within the internal private portal
 * Data passes internal portal tests - published to public portal for use

-** Note: ** unpublished datasets will not be uploaded to the portal until CPTAC collaborators successfully publish their work.
+**Note:** unpublished datasets will not be uploaded to the portal until CPTAC collaborators successfully publish their work.
 Unpublished datasets or embargo'd datasets are stored in the private portal.

+For more information on cBio Portal for Cancer Genomics, visit their website: https://www.cbioportal.org/